On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Analysis of rational points on various modular curves

 \end{proof}

 \begin{lemma} Let $E/\Q$ be without CM.
-If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of 9.12.0.2, then $E(\Q)_{\tors}$ cannot be of order $2.$ \end{lemma}
+If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of 9.12.0.2, then $E(\Q)_{\tors}$ cannot be of order 2. \end{lemma}

-\begin{proof} The fiber product $C$ of $X_{9.12.0.2}$ and $X_0(2)$ has genus $2$, hence it is hyperelliptic.
-It has rank $0.$ Using the command Chabauty0, we can verify that there are six rational points on $C$ out of which there are four rational cusps and two CM points that come from curves \href{https://lmfdb.org/EllipticCurve/Q/27/a/3}{27.a3} and \href{https://lmfdb.org/EllipticCurve/Q/36/a/1}{36.a1}. \end{proof}
+\begin{proof} Suppose there exists an $E/\Q$ without CM such that $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of 9.12.0.2 and $E(\Q)_{\tors}$ is of order 2.
+Since $E$ has a torsion point of order $2$, it admits an isogeny of order $2$.
+So, $E$ must correspond to a non CM rational point on the fiber product of $X_{9.12.0.2}$ and $X_0(2).$ The fiber product $C$ of $X_{9.12.0.2}$ and $X_0(2)$ has genus $2$, hence it is hyperelliptic.
+It has rank $0.$ Using the command \texttt{Chabauty0}, we can verify that there are six rational points on $C$ out of which there are four rational cusps and two CM points that come from curves \href{https://lmfdb.org/EllipticCurve/Q/27/a/3}{27.a3} and \href{https://lmfdb.org/EllipticCurve/Q/36/a/1}{36.a1}.
+Hence, such an $E$ cannot exist. \end{proof}

-\begin{corollary} Let $E/\Q$ be without CM.
-If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of any group in the set \{9.36.0.7, 9.36.0.8, 9.36.0.9\}, then $E$ cannot have a rational point of order $2.$
+\begin{Corollary} Let $E/\Q$ be without CM.
+If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of any group in the set \{9.36.0.7, 9.36.0.8, 9.36.0.9\}, then $E$ cannot have a rational point of order 2.

-\end{corollary}
+\end{Corollary}

 \begin{proof} Each group in the set \{9.36.0.7, 9.36.0.8, 9.36.0.9 \} is a subgroup of 9.12.0.2.
-Proof now follows from lemma \ref{lemma:9.12.0.2tors2}.
+Proof now follows from Lemma \ref{lemma:9.12.0.2tors2}.

 \end{proof}